-We also look after more than 1000 km of roads, provide services to over 16,000 library members, oversee cattle sales of more than \$200 million at
+We also look after more than 1000 km of roads, provide services to over 16,000 library members, oversee cattle sales of more than \$200 million at the NRLX and help some 300 lost animals find their way home.

 Our priority for the next two years will be to maintain and improve these services, while completing our ambitious flood recovery program.
 Key focus areas will include improving development assessment times and continuing to provide development concierge services to support our customers.
 We'll also continue to upgrade our business systems, utilise new technologies and improve security at council facilities.
 This year will also see work commence on our upgraded animal pound facility and we will continue to work with local animal welfare agencies to rehome abandoned cats and dogs.